Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 - The Royals pitching staff ranks 27th in the league with a collective 8.1 strikeouts per nine innings.

-- Royals pitchers combine to allow 202 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to give up 202 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.